 Update or amend the accessibility settings using this icon:

-You’ll find it in the top lefthand corner of every page of this website.
+You’ll find it in the top left hand corner of every page of this site.

 We’ve also made the website text as simple as possible so that it can be understood by all.